carpentries/instructor-training/05-design.md

 ![](img/rid2.jpg)

-Follow a path from back to front.
-:   At this point, the lesson plan pretty much writes itself.
-Choose a
-    path to get learners from where they are, to where they need to be.
+ - **Follow a path from back to front.** At this point, the lesson plan pretty much writes itself.
+Choose a path to get learners from where they are, to where they need to be.
     (Note that it's not necessary to touch on every node in the map right away!)

 ![](img/rid3.jpg)

-Have a go at reverse instructional design in[this activity](http://mozillascience.github.io/instructorTraining/designAndAdaptation/RID_01.html).
+Have a go at reverse instructional design in [this activity](http://mozillascience.github.io/instructorTraining/designAndAdaptation/RID_01.html).

 Reverse instructional design has great strengths in efficiently guiding students from where they are to where we want them to be - but